 - be able to tell us about more than just that one factor; - be reliably measured; - be monitored as a matter of course or at a modest cost.

 They will have a baseline and a target.

-Allied to the 'measures of success' highlighted in this plan, indicators are currently being considered for this plan and will be developed in time for publication or published during 2020 on the Solway Coast AONB website www.solwaycoastaonb.org.uk https://www.surveymonkey.co.uk/r/SCAONB-DraftManagmentPlanConsultation-DOC
+Allied to the 'measures of success' highlighted in this plan, indicators are currently being considered and will be developed during 2020.